 Spread colors of fun and gaiety!
 Goa Carnival gives the exact meaning to said line.
 It spreads colors and fun.
 Held in the month of February every year, Goa Carnival is scheduled for 3 days.
 Street Plays, songs, dances, and unrehearsed farces are some of the facets of this carnival.

 Christmas is held in the month of December and in Goa, the fest tends to bring forth all the colors of the state.
 Christmas brings a time for merry-making and exchanging gifts.

 The state has a number of markets, out of which the most famous of all is the flea market – Anjuna Market, held on the beach.
-Local handicrafts, brassware forms excellent souvenir which you could collect from Goa.
+Local handicrafts, brassware forms excellent souvenirs which you could collect from Goa.

-Goa is one of the best tourist destinations of India and there are plenty of ways to connect Goa to other states.
+Goa is one of the best tourist destinations in India and there are plenty of ways to connect Goa to other states.

 Air: Goa International Airport, which is located at Dabolim, 29 km from Panaji is

-situated on the coast of near Vasco Da Gama.
+situated on the coast near Vasco Da Gama.

 Rail: There are a number of trains that connect Goa from Mumbai, Bangalore, and other major cities of India.
 The two major railway stations of Goa are Margoa and Vasco Da Gama.

 Road: Road is considered to be the best connectivity.
 There are several tourism busses that connect the state.